cmasta9/COD-Hackathon-2024/README.md

 # COD Hackathon 2024

-This project was completed in 5 hours during the COD hackathon event using VS Code Liveshare.
-This project was the first place winner for the event.
+This project was initially completed in 5 hours during the COD hackathon event using VS Code Liveshare.
+It was the first place winner in the event, created by a team of 5 students with artwork generated from open.ai.

-Disgotchi is our project and is a virtual pet for the members of the discord server.
+Disgotchi is a virtual pet that can be cared for by any Discord user.
+The commands are fairly self-explanatory.

 ## Contributers